bochinchero/decred-pub/dcrlnd_node.md

 	nano ~/.dcrlnd/dcrlnd.conf

-In my case, I'm want this node to be public and it will be running off of a VPS with a static ip address, and I want to make it public, so I can modify the following setting:
+In my case, I want this node to be public and it will be running on a VPS with a static ip address.
+The following setting needs to be modified:

 	; Adding an external IP will advertise your node to the network.
 This signals ; that your node is available to accept incoming channels.
 If you don't wish to